 - For speeding 25 miles per hour (or more) over the posted limit

 - In a posted construction zone while workers are present

 Ticket dismissal is also not a possibility if you are the holder of a Commercial Drivers License (CDL) or if you have dismissed a ticket with defensive driving in the past 12 months.

 Driving in McKinney

 McKinney is a fairly easy town to navigate by car.
-Although the average drive time to work averages 29.3 minutes (slightly longer than the US average of 26.4 minutes) many residents find it worth it to work in Dallas and then return home to the relative peace and quiet of McKinney.
+Although the drive time to work averages 29.3 minutes (slightly longer than the U.S. average of 26.4 minutes), many residents find it worth it to work in Dallas and then return home to McKinney’s relative peace and quiet.

 How people in McKinney get to work: